PietroGalizia/Serpendeleev/README.md

 1. Install Python 3.9+ IDLE

-2. Download JED (https://github.com/PietroGalizia/JED.git) and copy and paste it on Python IDLE.
+2. Download Serpendeleev (https://github.com/PietroGalizia/Serpendeleev.git) and copy and paste it on Python IDLE.

 3. To execute a file in IDLE, simply press the F5 key on your keyboard